Work from home – Is it good or bad for your spine?

 Lying prone and working on the laptop is another common position.
 The spinal muscles, discs and joints are over exerted to maintain the head and neck in extension for a long duration and can result in neck or upper back pain.

 So, if you are working form home, especially to avoid posture related pain, you may not get better if you are not mindful of your posture at home!.
+Here are some tips to avoid overstraining of your spinal muscles while working from home.
+Make a sitting arrangement on an ergonomic chair and a comfortable desk or table.

 If you want to work on the bed, sit upright leaning your back up against the wall or the headboard of the bed.
 Use pillows to support your lower back and under the knees.
 Avoid sliding down or sidewards. (which eventually happens if you don’t correct yourself frequently).
 Take a break and walk around every half an hour and stretch your muscles.
 Avoid slouching or hunching your back.
 The head and shoulders should be in line with the back.